pace-neutrons/Horace/documentation/smg/17_using_pixel_data.md

   >> sqw_obj.data.pix = sqw_obj.data.pix.signal = zeros(1, pix.num_pixels);
   ```

-- It works on "pages" of cached data.
-  - The page size is specified on construction (in bytes).
-  - Only a page size of worth of pixels is loaded at any one time.
-  - If all pixels fit in one page size, all pixels are loaded.

-- Temporary files hold changes to pixel data.
-  - When pixel data is changed, the changes are written to a temporary file
-    when the current page is cleared.
-    This most often occurs when the next page is loaded.
-  - Changes are _never_ written to the SQW file used in construction.
-  - A logical array is held on the object that tracks which pages are "dirty".
-  - If a page is "clean" the data is loaded from the SQW, if the page is "dirty"
-    it is loaded from a temporary file.
-  - Each page has its own temporary file.

 - Data is loaded on access.
   - No data is loaded from file on construction.
   - All public data accessors _must_ check that data is loaded before returning data.